ccardea/stt/README.md

 ### Use Simple Time Tracker
 To use STT outside of test mode:
-- Create a directory called `__data__` in the root directory where you installed the files.
+- Navigate to the directory where you installed Simple Time Tracker.
-- Copy createdb.py to the `__data__` directory and run it
+- At the terminal prompt, enter: "python3 setup.py"
-- Copy projects.json and activities.json from the tests/data directory and modify them to suit your needs.
+- In the `__data__` directory, modify `projects.json` and `activities.json` to suit your needs.
 - If you changed the test parameter in stt.py to `True`, change it back to `False`.
 - Enjoy!